Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Introduction

 \section{Introduction}

-Spintronics and magnonics are quickly developing as energy efficient and versatile ways of data manipulation.
-The most recent advancement constitutes antiferromagnetic spintronics \cite{AFM_spintronics_2018,AFM_spintronics_2016,Han_afm_spintronics_2023} promising unprecedentedly fast information processing at THz frequencies and information storage insensitive to external magnetic fields.
-One of the most energy efficient and versatile ways to control spins is provided by crystal lattice and includes static deformations \cite{Bukharaev_straintronics_2018}, continuous monochromatic acoustic waves \cite{Weiler_SAW_mag_trans_2011}, standing acoustic waves \cite{Berk_mag_ac_Ni_2019} and high-frequency strain pulses \cite{Scherbakov_1st_2010,Vlasov_review_2022,Rongione_magnetoac_NiO_2023}.
-Surface acoustic waves (SAWs) are proven to interact especially efficiently with magnons \cite{Yang_SAW_mag_review_2021,Li_SAW_mag_review_2021} allowing coherent control by establishing magnetic polarons \cite{Babu_SAW_SW_2021,Berk_mag_ac_Ni_2019} as well as other interaction regimes such as Cherenkov radiation of magnons \cite{gerevenkov2025}.
+Spintronics and magnonics are rapidly developing as energy-efficient and versatile ways of data manipulation.
+The most recent advancement constitutes antiferromagnetic spintronics \cite{AFM_spintronics_2018,AFM_spintronics_2016,Han_afm_spintronics_2023} promising unprecedentedly fast information processing at THz frequencies and information storage, insensitive to external magnetic fields.
+One of the most energy efficient and versatile ways to control spins is provided by the crystal lattice and includes static deformations \cite{Bukharaev_straintronics_2018}, continuous monochromatic acoustic waves \cite{Weiler_SAW_mag_trans_2011}, standing acoustic waves \cite{Berk_mag_ac_Ni_2019}, and high-frequency strain pulses \cite{Scherbakov_1st_2010,Vlasov_review_2022,Rongione_magnetoac_NiO_2023}.
+Surface acoustic waves (SAWs) have been proven to interact especially efficiently with magnons \cite{Yang_SAW_mag_review_2021,Li_SAW_mag_review_2021} allowing coherent control by establishing magnetic polarons \cite{Babu_SAW_SW_2021,Berk_mag_ac_Ni_2019} as well as other interaction regimes such as Cherenkov radiation of magnons \cite{gerevenkov2025}.
 Magnetoacoustics with SAWs can provide a protected acoustic channel of communication between elements of on-chip magnonic devices \cite{Yaremkevich_guided_2021}.
-Pulsed laser-generated SAWs \cite{Sugawara_ripples_SAW_2002} in tandem with laser-generated spin waves \cite{Kampen_optical_spin_waves_2002} have recently been successfully employed in magnetoacoustics owing to non-contact generation, wide spectra and high frequencies \cite{Yaremkevich_guided_2021,Babu_SAW_SW_2021}.
-Magnonics and magnetoacoustics have also been proposed for unconventional computing \cite{Papp_magn_neuro_2021,Yaremkevich_reservour_2023,ac_mag_quant_2023,Whiteley_ac_mag_quant_2019}, such as neuromorphic \cite{Yaremkevich_reservour_2023}, which requires nonlinearities in the system \cite{neuromorph_nonlin_2019}.
-One way to introduce nonlinearities to magnetoacoustic device is to use a material with the 1st-order phase transition \cite{Kuzum_neuro_PT_2011} between two magnetically-ordered phases.
+Pulsed laser-generated SAWs \cite{Sugawara_ripples_SAW_2002} in tandem with laser-generated spin waves \cite{Kampen_optical_spin_waves_2002} have recently been successfully employed in magnetoacoustics due to non-contact generation, wide spectra, and high frequencies \cite{Yaremkevich_guided_2021,Babu_SAW_SW_2021}.
+Magnonics and magnetoacoustics have also been proposed for unconventional computing \cite{Papp_magn_neuro_2021,Yaremkevich_reservour_2023,ac_mag_quant_2023,Whiteley_ac_mag_quant_2019}, such as neuromorphic computing \cite{Yaremkevich_reservour_2023}, which requires nonlinearities in the system \cite{neuromorph_nonlin_2019}.
+One way to introduce nonlinearities into a magnetoacoustic device is to use a material with a 1$^{st}$-order phase transition \cite{Kuzum_neuro_PT_2011} between two magnetically-ordered phases.